An official website of the United States government

 Why you should disclose military affiliation to your local school?

 When you enroll your child, you will notice a question asking about military affiliation.
-Many parents questions whether they should disclose their military affiliation.
+Many parents question whether they should disclose their military affiliation.
 Yes, you should!
 There are two reasons, Federal Impact Aid and the Military Student Identifier.
-The collected data helps your school district to apply for Federal Impact Aid Funds.
+The collected data helps your school district apply for Federal Impact Aid Funds.
 These funds help offset the lost tax revenue to local school districts due to Federal lands.
-This includes lost property taxes due to base housing and lost sales tax dues to purchases on base.
-The Military Student Identifier helps the schools, districts and in turn states to determine where the military affiliated students attend schools.
-This can assistance in bringing resources and support for military affiliated students into the schools.
-While our children are resilient, sometimes their needs are different then their civilian peers.
-Dealing with frequent moves, deployments and other military stressors can make school life challenging.
+This includes lost property taxes due to base housing and lost sales tax due to purchases on base.
+The Military Student Identifier helps the schools, districts and in turn states to determine where military-affiliated students attend schools.
+This can assist in bringing resources and support for military-affiliated students into the schools.
+While our children are resilient, sometimes their needs are different from their civilian peers.
+Dealing with frequent moves, deployments, and other military stressors can make school life challenging.
 The Military Student Identifier allows agencies to pinpoint where to concentrate their support effort most efficiently.
 If you have more questions or concerns, please contact our School Liaisons @ 334-953-6430 or 334-953-1259.

-To be eligible for the pilot program, students selected to participate in the program must be a dependent of a full-time, active-duty service member with orders to Maxwell Air Force Base or Gunter Annex
+To be eligible for the pilot program, students must be a dependent of a full-time, active-duty service member with orders to Maxwell Air Force Base or Gunter Annex.
+The application window for the pilot program opens in December prior to the next school year.
+A timeline of notifications is posted on the Maxwell Elementary and Middle School website.

 By law, DoDEA must prioritize children residing on Maxwell or Gunter before any applications from this pilot program are reviewed.
 Then, based on space available at the grade level, DoDEA will select applicants for this program.
 If space is available at the required grade level, priority will be given to students enrolled at MEMS the previous school year; then siblings of enrolled students; and finally, any new pilot applicant.
 Where two or more students qualify in the same category and grade, the student who submitted the first application will be accepted.

-Transportation to and from the school is not provided to children who live off the installation as part of this pilot program, and an application does not automatically guarantee enrollment, so please ensure that your child is enrolled in the local school of your choice as well.
+Transportation to and from the school is not provided to children who live off the installation as part of this pilot program, and an application does not automatically guarantee enrollment, so please ensure that your child is enrolled in a local public, private, or homeschool program by the start of the school year.

-The application for off-base, active duty military dependents is available here and can only be opened on a personal computer or non-NIPR device.
+The application for off-base, active-duty military dependents is available here and can only be opened on a personal computer or non-NIPR device.
 A separate application will need to be filled out for each student the family wishes to enroll.
+It is recommended that you screenshot or print each page as you are completing your application for your records, as you may not receive confirmation of receipt.

-Parents can learn more about Maxwell Elementary Middle School and the pilot program at https://www.dodea.edu/MaxwellAFBEMS/index.cfm.
+Parents can learn more about the Maxwell Elementary and Middle School and the pilot program by visiting https://www.dodea.edu/americas/southeast/maxwell-afb/pilot-program.

 For information on local school programs and how to contact the School Liaison Office, visit https://www.maxwell.af.mil/K-12-Schools/School-Liaison-Office/